 - Investigate

-While you are actively listening for the sirens, your next job is to investigate the best move going forward.
-You should be using your mirrors to determine the speed of the emergency vehicle and consider the other drivers around you.
-Using this information you can assess how to safely pull over.
+While you are actively listening for the sirens, your next job is to investigate the best move forward.
+You should use your mirrors to determine the speed of the emergency vehicle and consider the other drivers around you.
+Using this information, you can assess how to pull over safely.

 - React

-While you are evaluating the situation around you, be sure to react quickly yet calmly.
-You shouldn’t slam on the brakes as soon as the sirens start.
-Instead, you should react with caution and quick understanding.
+While evaluating your situation, be sure to react quickly yet calmly.
+Do not slam on the brakes as soon as the sirens start.
+Instead, react with caution and quick understanding.

 - Enter

 After the emergency vehicle has passed, you should scan your surroundings before re-entering the road.
-There could be more emergency vehicles on their way, so be sure to stay on high alert.
+More emergency vehicles could be on their way, so stay on high alert.

 - Never

-Lastly, you should never stop in an unsafe place.
-Normally just one way to respond to an oncoming emergency vehicle, and that’s to pull over.
-But just because that is the end goal doesn’t mean you can complete it straight away.
+Lastly, it would be best to never stop in an unsafe place.
+There is normally only one way to respond to an oncoming emergency vehicle, and that’s to pull over.
+But just because that is the end goal doesn’t mean you can complete it immediately.
 Wait until you have a safe place to pull over.

 The Best Option When You See An Emergency Vehicle Approaching